 MAKING ACCOMMODATIONS FOR DEAF DOGS AND DEAF CATS

 Deaf cats and deaf dogs can’t tell us that they’re hard of hearing, and they compensate by paying more attention with their other senses.
 In fact, strangers probably wouldn’t notice any difference in Seren.
-As long as she can see folks, she clues in very quickly on what’s going on.
-Deaf pets watch owners and other pets more closely, and cue off of their behavior to know that somebody’s at the door, for example.
-Seren alerts to Magic’s behavior when my husband comes home.
+For example, Seren paid attention to Magic’s behavior when my husband returned home.
 Deaf pets also pay closer attention to vibration and air currents—the breeze made by an open door may cue them you’ve come home from work.
 Even when they can’t hear the can opener, the pet’s internal “clock” will announce suppertime.

 Deafness also raises safety concerns.
-Can the dozing, deaf cat wake up in time to get away from an aggressive stray?
+Can the dozing, deaf cat wakes up in time to get away from an aggressive stray?
 Keeping all cats and especially deaf kitties inside is probably the safest option.
-Seren rarely went outside anyway, and then on a leash, so she’s not missing anything.

 This is a great informative article and helps me be more prepared and know what to expect if this happens to my older cats.
 Seren is so beautiful and what cat don’t like to look out the window?
 Do cats get cataracts as they age?
 One of my older cats gets those same zoomies every night at about the same time and throws his head back and kinda howls.
 It’s hilarious.